Jim Hodder (musician)

 Jim Hodder (December 17, 1947 – June 5, 1990) was an American musician, best known as the original drummer for Steely Dan.
-After leading the Boston group Bead Game, Hodder moved to Los Angeles to join Steely Dan.
+After leaving the Boston group Bead Game, Hodder moved to Los Angeles to join Steely Dan.
 He played on their first three albums before leaving in 1974, and worked as a session musician before his death in 1990.

 Biography

 Early years, Bead Game

 Hodder was born in the small Long Island hamlet of Bethpage, New York, in 1947.
 He graduated from Plainedge High School in the Plainedge Union Free School District in 1965 and relocated to the Boston area, becoming active in the local music scene.

+As a drummer, he joined the Boston-based rock group Bead Game, named after Hermann Hesse's novel The Glass Bead Game.
+He replaced their original drummer, Joe D'Amico.
+However, their original lead vocalist John Leone quit, and through auditions Bead Game were unable to find a suitable replacement, so Hodder took on the role of lead vocalist solely for lack of anyone else to do it.
+Their first album, Baptism, was recorded without a contract with a record label and was consequently canceled.
+It was not released until 1996 (six years after Hodder's death), and then only in a limited edition of 900 copies.

-As drummer and lead vocalist, he joined the Boston-based psychedelic rock group Bead Game, named after Hermann Hesse's novel The Glass Bead Game.
-They built a local following and attracted the attention of Avco Records and producer Gary Kannon, later known as Gary Katz.
-Their first album, Baptism, was canceled, though it was released posthumously in 1996.
-In 1970, they performed two songs in the film The People Next Door, and recorded the album Easy Ridin as part of the collective Freedom Express.
-The band's only proper album, Welcome, was also issued in 1970 on Avco/Embassy.
-With Hodder singing lead vocals on all tracks, the album featured a late-psychedelic and early-progressive crossover sound.
+Bead Game built a local following in Boston clubs and attracted the attention of Avco Records and producer Gary Katz.
+The band's second album, Welcome, was produced by Katz (under the pseudonym Gary Kannon) and issued in 1970 on Avco/Embassy.
+It was not a commercial success, selling approximately 50,000 copies, with nearly all sales on the East Coast.
+The album featured a late-psychedelic and early-progressive crossover sound.
+Also in 1970, Bead Game performed two songs in the film The People Next Door, and recorded the album Easy Ridin as part of the collective Freedom Express.
+In addition, though no singles were released from Welcome, a non-album single by Bead Game was released, "Sweet Medusa" b/w "Country Girls".